 - Chronic soft tissue infections

 - Conditions that could lead to amputation if not aggressively treated and properly managed.

-Our medical team approaches wound treatment with the whole person and body in mind, not just the wound.
 Problem wounds rarely result from a single cause.
-Each patient's treatment plan is tailored to meet their specific needs in collaboration with their primary care physician and/or referring physician.
-We place strong emphasis on patient education and proper nutrition, with the goal of preventing the wound from reoccurring and reducing the risk of future problems.
+Our medical team treats the whole person, not just the wound.
+A treatment plan is tailored to meet your specific needs in close collaboration with your primary care physician and/or referring physician.
+Strong emphasis is placed on patient education and proper nutrition, with the goal of preventing the wound from reoccurring and reducing the likelihood of future problems.

 Treatments offered at the Wound Healing Center include:

 - Management of difficult to heal acute and chronic wounds.